Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: An Informal Analysis Framework and Reshuffled Proximal Point Method

-In \Cref{sec:convergence analysis}, we have established the strong limit-point convergence results for \RR under the KL inequality.
-One remarkable feature of our results is that \RR is a non-descent method and the existing standard KL analysis framework is no longer applicable.
+In \Cref{sec:convergence analysis}, we established the strong limit-point convergence results for \RR under the KL inequality.
+One remarkable feature of our results is that \RR is a non-descent method and the existing standard KL analysis framework is not applicable.
 In this section, we summarize the main steps and core ideas in an analysis framework.
-Furthermore, as an immediate application of such a framework, we show that the shuffled proximal point method also shares the same convergence results as those of {\sf RR}.
+As an immediate application of such a framework, we show that the reshuffled proximal point method also shares the same convergence results as those of {\sf RR}.